-The Bistro is closed: however, we do provide restaurant food delivery/drop off or you can bring your own food .
+The Bistro is closed for dine in: however, we do provide restaurant food delivery/drop off or you can bring your own food.

 Here is what Cabot Shores is doing to keep our Wilderness Retreat/Resort in top shape: